brandonweeks/draft-bweeks-acme-device-attest/draft-bweeks-acme-device-attest.md

  A client fulfills this challenge by constructing a key authorization ({{!RFC4086}} Section 8.1) from the "token" value provided in the challenge and the client's account key.
-The client then generates an WebAuthn attestation object using the key authorization as the challenge.
+The client then generates a WebAuthn attestation object using the key authorization as the challenge.

-This specification borrows the WebAuthn _attestation object_ representation as described in Section 6.5.4 of [WebAuthn] for encapsulating attestation formats with these modification:
+This specification borrows the WebAuthn _attestation object_ representation as described in Section 6.5.4 of [WebAuthn] for encapsulating attestation formats, but with these modifications:

 - The key authorization is used to form _attToBeSigned_.
-This replaces the concatenation of _authenticatorData_ and _clientDataHash_. _attToBeSigned_ is hashed using an algorithm specified by the attestation format.
+This replaces the concatenation of _authenticatorData_ and _clientDataHash_. _attToBeSigned_ is hashed using an algorithm specified by the attestation format. <!-- TODO: ^^^ perhaps add more cross-refs or context about "using an algorithm specified by the attestation format" -->
-- The _authData_ field is unused and should be omitted.
+- The _authData_ field is unused and SHOULD be omitted.

 A client responds with the response object containing the WebAuthn attestation object in the "attObj" field to acknowledge that the challenge can be validated by the server.

-On receiving a response, the server constructs and stores the key authorization from the challenge "token" value and the current client account key.
+On receiving a response, the server constructs and stores the key authorization from the challenge's "token" value and the current client account key.

 To validate a device attestation challenge, the server performs the following steps:

-1. Perform the verification proceedures described in Section 6 of [WebAuthn].
+1. Perform the verification procedures described in Section 6 of [WebAuthn].
 2. Verify that key authorization conveyed by _attToBeSigned_ matches the key authorization stored by the server.

 <!-- This specification defines a new challenge response field `attObj` to contain WebAuthn attestation objects as described in Section 7.5.1 of {{!RFC8555}}. -->